Skip to main content

 Matoke

-Uganda's national dish made from green bananas that are peeled, wrapped in banana leaves, and steamed until soft, then mashed to a smooth consistency.
-Served with rich groundnut sauce, beef stew, or beans.
-Essential Buganda cuisine representing respect and generosity when served to guests.
+Uganda's national dish.
+Green bananas are peeled, wrapped in banana leaves, and steamed until soft, then mashed smooth.
+It comes with groundnut sauce, beef stew, or beans.
+In Buganda cooking, serving matoke to guests is a gesture of respect and generosity.

 Rolex